-Fair to say, if you are living anywhere in the country, you are probably paying more property taxes than you should.
-The National Taxpayers Union, in fact, estimates that approximately 60% of all US properties are currently overassessed.
+Fair to say that if you live anywhere in the country, you are probably paying more property taxes than you should.
+The National Taxpayers Union estimates that approximately 60% of all US properties are overassessed.
 What makes this particularly shocking is that, since 2003, prices of median homes have declined dramatically.
 Therefore, we would expect tax assessments to be adjusted to reflect such declines in market values – though this has generally not been the case.
-Therefore property taxes for many homeowners unfairly continue to increase despite a continued decrease in local home values.
+Thus, property taxes for many homeowners unfairly continue to increase despite a continued decrease in local home values.
 Tessla

 Due to a considerable shortfall in budgets, many municipalities are, in essence, heaping extra taxes on homeowners, many of whom exercise their constitutional right for an appeal.
 Though appealing property tax assessments can be difficult and time-consuming – and not always successful – being well-prepared for the fight can significantly increase your chances of success.